a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a volume containing no files.
 Verify that the default minimum window size is used - about 170px by 50px not counting title/scrollbars.

+* Launch DeskTop.
+Open two windows.
+Attempt to drag the inactive window by dragging its title bar.
+Verify that the window activates and the drag works.
+* Launch DeskTop.
+Open two windows.
+Click on an icon in the inactive window.
+Verify that the window activates and that the icon is selected.
+* Launch DeskTop.
+Open two volume windows.
+Click and drag in the inactive window without selecting any icons.
+Verify that the window activates and that the drag rectangle appears, and that when the button is released the volume icon is selected.
+* Launch DeskTop.
+Open two volume windows.
+Click in the inactive window without selecting any icons.
+Verify that the window activates and the volume icon is selected.
+* Launch DeskTop.
+Open a volume window.
+Click on the desktop to clear selection.
+Click in an empty area within the window.
+Verify that the volume icon is selected.
+* Launch DeskTop.
+Open a volume window.
+Select a file icon.
+Click in an empty area within the window.
+Verify that the volume icon is selected.

 # Preview

 Text File: